Steward and the King, The

 Minor note: some things happen the same or differently that are not directly related to the exchange of brothers: travel times and battle dates will be close to as happens in the original, tweaked as convenient, and when, for example, I had a choice to follow canon rigidly or thematically regarding Aragorn I chose the later, so our first sight of Aragorn would be in Strider clothes.
 This is a bookverse AU -- except for part of "The Road South" where I have them walk part of the time in sunlight, which is filmverse.

-Because of the nature of this “what-if”, in my first chapter I’m quoting and paraphrasing extensively from “The Council of Elrond”, then intermittently (and possibly unconsciously) for the rest of the story.
-Standard disclaimers: these aren’t my characters, I’m just borrowing them for a while.
-For various help & comments, many thanks Anglachel, Azalais, Shadow975, Steve, Dee, and Ellen.
-Most recently, thanks to AfterEver for help and many typo catches ... and useful lessons on capitalization consistency.
+This is a Ring War story, but I write tersely and make many jumps in the timeline when I haven't introduced changes, such as started at the Council of Elrond.
+My intended audience is readers well familiar with the Ring War trilogy.
+Because of the nature of this "what-if", in my first chapter I'm quoting and paraphrasing extensively from "The Council of Elrond", then intermittently (and possibly unconsciously) for the rest of the story.
+Standard disclaimers: these aren't my characters, I'm just borrowing them for a while.
+For various help & comments, many thanks Anglachel, AfterEver, Azalais, Dee, Ellen, Nath, Shadow975, and Steve.
+I didn't always follow your suggestions, but they all helped.

 Julie Watkins - email@example.com